 - Hilarious in Hindsight: This movie was pretty much Chuck Norris Facts twenty years before Chuck Norris Facts.

-- Values Dissonance: The fistfight between Barry and Randy in the school gym definitely would result in their explusion and arrest nowadays in the post-Columbine school environment.
+- Values Dissonance: The fistfight between Barry and Randy in the school gym definitely would result in their suspension nowadays in the post-Columbine school environment.

 - Vanity Project: This film could be considered a vanity project, if not necessarily for Chuck Norris, then perhaps for his brother.
 The film stars Chuck Norris as himself and Johnathan Brandis who plays a kid who is obsessed with him.
 The film was also directed by Chuck's younger brother, Aaron Norris.